cod3astro/cod3astro/README.md

 Hi there, I'm cod3astro 👋
-I'm a Data Scientist, Biochemistry Student, and an Aspiring Bioinformatician passionate about blending science and technology to build data-driven, impactful solutions—especially in health and life sciences.
+I'm a Data Scientist, Biochemistry Student, and an Aspiring Bioinformatician passionate about blending science and technology to build data-driven, impactful solutions especially in health and life sciences.

 What I Do
 Machine Learning: Building predictive models, applying feature engineering, and solving real-world problems with data